Learn about Home Rule for Boulder County.

 The Plundering of Boulder County

-Boulder County’s current moratorium on fracking ends January 1, 2015.
+Boulder County currently has a moratorium on fracking, not a permanent ban.
 There are over 2000 oil and gas wells projected to be drilled in Boulder County.
 The people have spoken loud and clear: "no fracking!"
 Our County Commissioners have admitted they have no power or authority to ban any industrial practice sanctioned by the state.
 And we are told repeatedly that the best we can hope for is a state law or ballot measure that will give us more "control" to better "regulate" the harm from these unwanted industrial projects.

 We have no legal authority to say "NO"